omeriko9/ITEADLIB_Arduino_ESP8266/README.md

-# ESP8266 library with ATTiny suppoer#
+# ESP8266 library with ATtiny85 support#

-For use with UNO, MEGA, and ATTiny85/45
+For use with UNO, MEGA, and ATtiny85/45

 Written by Stan Lee from Itead Studio, forked from his repository (instructions and credits there): https://github.com/itead/ITEADLIB_Arduino_ESP8266